 Rationale The Urban Water Supply activity ensures public health and safety through the provision of water that meets the Drinking Water Standards for New Zealand (DWSNZ).
 The Urban Water Supply activity can also support economic development in the District by enabling increased economic activity where supply is available.
-The Rural Water Supply activity supports economic development in the District by enabling increased economic activity where supply is available.
-Significant negative effects on the This activity can result in the following potential significant effects on the local community: local community Human health effects as a result of the malfunction of utility installations, such as water treatment plants, insufficient flow or pressure, poor water quality to the extent that health issues arise from consumption Contribution to community outcomes Infrastructural service levels Environment/climate change Economic development Major aspect of the service for statement of service provision 1 The extent to which the Council's drinking water supply complies with: • Part 4 of the drinking water standards (bacteria compliance criteria) • Part 5 of the drinking water standards (protozoa compliance criteria) 2 Compliance with resource consents (urban and rural) 3 Number of unplanned water supply disruptions affecting multiple properties 4 The percentage of real water loss from the Council's networked urban reticulation system 5 The average consumption of drinking water per day per resident within the District 6 Where the Council attends a call-out in response to a fault or unplanned interruption to its networked reticulation system (urban and rural), the following median times are measured: • attendance for urgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and • resolution of urgent call-outs from the time that the Council receives notification to the time that service personnel reach the site, and • resolution of non-urgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and • resolution of non-urgent call-outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption 7 The total number of complaints (expressed per 1000 connections to the reticulated networks) received by the Council about drinking water clarity
+The Rural Water Supply activity supports economic development in the District by enabling increased economic available.
+Significant negative effects on the local community This activity can result in the following potential significant effects on the local community: Human health effects as a result of the malfunction of utility installations, such as water treatment plants, insufficient flow or pressure, poor water quality to the extent that health issues arise from consumption Contribution to community outcomes Infrastructural service levels Environment/climate change Economic development Major aspect of the service for statement of service provision The extent to which the Council's drinking water supply complies with: Part 4 of the drinking water standards (bacteria compliance criteria) Part 5 of the drinking water standards (protozoa compliance criteria) Compliance with resource consents (urban and rural) Number of unplanned water supply disruptions affecting multiple properties The percentage of real water loss from the Council's networked urban reticulation system The average consumption of drinking water per day per resident within the District Where the Council attends a call-out in response to a fault or unplanned interruption to its networked reticulation system (urban and rural), the following median times are measured: attendance for urgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and resolution of urgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and attendance for non-urgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and resolution of non-urgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and resolution of non-urgent call-outs: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption attendance for non-urgent call-outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption The total number of complaints (expressed per 1000 connections to the reticulated networks) received by the Council

 drinking water taste

 drinking water pressure or flow

 continuity of supply, and

 The Council's response to any of these issues

-Random flow checks at the different supplies
+8 Random flow checks at the different supplies